 As ruin bars became popular, individual owners responded by filling their spaces with second-hand furniture to accommodate an increasing number of guests.
 This resulted in a family of wildly eclectic interiors where nothing matched but everything belonged.

-Szimpla Kert pioneered Budapest’s ruin bar scene as we know it today.
+Szimpla Kert pioneered Budapest’s ruin bar scene.
 A group of creatively minded college students opened it in 2004 with a founding philosophy that still holds true: provide an open space for anyone and everyone to enjoy.
-Today Szimpla hardly resembles the modest bar of its infancy—it's one of Budapest’s main tourist attractions, drawing a crowd that consists almost entirely of tourists—but it's worth a visit for the experience.
+Today Szimpla hardly resembles the modest bar of its infancy — it's one of Budapest’s main tourist attractions — but it's worth a visit for the experience.
 Szimpla is exemplary of fostering the local community: They regularly give platform to up-and-coming local bands, and every Sunday morning the space transform to a farmers' market run by local producers.

-Thanks to the success of the ruin bar concept, different adaptations have sprung up, including more upscale versions (Mazel Tov) and even some in Buda, across the Danube, away from its native birthplace (Szatyor Bár).
+Thanks to the success of the ruin bar concept, different adaptations have sprung up, including more upscale versions (Mazel Tov) and even some in Buda, across the Danube, away from ruin bars' native birthplace (Szatyor Bár).
 Here's the list of our favorites across Budapest.

 And finally, a word to the wise: try not to be fooled by ruin bar copycats.
 As with any naturally occurring alternative scene that spreads into the mainstream, sanitized, less genuine places have emerged that call themselves ruin bars.
 Trust your instincts — if the furnishings feel too perfect and the prices too high, you'll know it's time to move on.